grek2/gamejam2025/README.md

 windows exclusive btw cuz fuck mac and linux they dont have win32 so they fucking suck lmao get owned mac users(and me whos a linux user i guess)(can you tell im incredibly sleep deprived from this fucking gamejam)(you organizers completely ruined my sleep schedule, tysm btw)

+you might notice i copied some if the zelda sprites cuz low on time.

 ===================================

 ppl who did anything material: